torvalds/linux/Documentation/arch/x86/boot.rst

 ====================

-For machine with some new BIOS other than legacy BIOS, such as EFI, LinuxBIOS, etc, and kexec, the 16-bit real mode setup code in kernel based on legacy BIOS can not be used, so a 32-bit boot protocol needs to be defined.
+For machine with some new BIOS other than legacy BIOS, such as EFI, GNU/LinuxBIOS, etc, and kexec, the 16-bit real mode setup code in kernel based on legacy BIOS can not be used, so a 32-bit boot protocol needs to be defined.

-In 32-bit boot protocol, the first step in loading a Linux kernel should be to setup the boot parameters (struct boot_params, traditionally known as "zero page").
+In 32-bit boot protocol, the first step in loading a GNU/Linux kernel should be to setup the boot parameters (struct boot_params, traditionally known as "zero page").
 The memory for struct boot_params should be allocated and initialized to all zero.
 Then the setup header